 Georgia vs Georgia State

-Georgia and Georgia State have only faced each other 8 times and Georgia holds a 5-3 advantage in the series.
-However, Georgia State has won 3 of the last 4, including the only game played on the Panthers’ home court all the way back in 2001.
+Georgia and Georgia State have only faced each other eight times and Georgia holds a 5-3 advantage in the series.
+However, Georgia State has won three of the last four, including the only game played on the Panthers’ home court back in 2001.
 COVID-19 will likely cause a lot of teams to look for closer games over the next few seasons, so this is a prime example of a good series that won’t require much travel for either team.

 Kentucky vs Indiana

-I could probably come up with a pretty long list of home-and-home series I want to see just involving Kentucky, but honestly I’ll take anything other than the almost annual match-ups with other blue bloods on neutral courts.
+I could probably come up with a pretty long list of home-and-home series I want to see involving Kentucky, but honestly, I’ll take anything other than the almost annual match-ups with other blue bloods on neutral courts.